 Gardener implements the automated management and operation of Kubernetes clusters as a service and provides a fully validated extensibility framework that can be adjusted to any programmatic cloud or infrastructure provider.

 Gardener’s main principle is to leverage Kubernetes concepts for all of its tasks.

 In essence, Gardener is an extension API server that comes along with a bundle of custom controllers.
 It introduces new API objects in an existing Kubernetes cluster (which is called garden cluster) in order to use them for the management of end-user Kubernetes clusters (which are called shoot clusters).
 These shoot clusters are described via declarative cluster specifications which are observed by the controllers.
 They will bring up the clusters, reconcile their state, perform automated updates and make sure they are always up and running.

-To accomplish these tasks reliably and to offer a certain quality of service, Gardener requires to control the main components of a Kubernetes cluster (etcd, API server, controller manager, scheduler).
+To accomplish these tasks reliably and to offer a high quality of service, Gardener controls the main components of a Kubernetes cluster (etcd, API server, controller manager, scheduler).
 These so-called control plane components are hosted in Kubernetes clusters themselves (which are called seed clusters).
-This is the main difference compared to many other OSS cluster provisioning tools: The shoot clusters do not have dedicated master VMs, instead, the control plane is deployed as native Kubernetes workload into the seeds.
-This does not only effectively reducing the total costs of ownership, it also allows easier implementations for “day-2 operations” (like cluster updates or robustness) by relying on all the mature Kubernetes features and capabilities.
+This is the main difference compared to many other OSS cluster provisioning tools: The shoot clusters do not have dedicated master VMs.
+Instead, the control plane is deployed as a native Kubernetes workload into the seeds (the architecture is commonly referred to as kubeception or inception design).
+This does not only effectively reduce the total cost of ownership but also allows easier implementations for “day-2 operations” (like cluster updates or robustness) by relying on all the mature Kubernetes features and capabilities.